 Value Meaning LL_DEBUG_CMBTLL to switch on normal debugging- info LL_DEBUG_CMBTDWG to switch on debugging-info for graphic functions LL_DEBUG_CMBTLL NOCALLBACKS switch off debugging-info for notifications/callbacks LL_DEBUG_CMBTLL_NOSTORAGE switch off debugging-info for storage- (LIStgSys() -) functions LL_DEBUG_CMBTLL_NOSYSINFO do not issue system information dump on LISetDebug() LL_DEBUG_CMBTLL_LOGTOFILE debug output will also be directed to a log file (COMBIT.LOG in your %APPDATA% directory).
+This path can be determined via LL OPTIONSTR LOGFILEPATH.

-Use the program Debwin included in your package to show the debug output in a separate window.
+Use the provided program Debwin to show the debug output.

-If debug mode is switched on in List & Label with LISetDebug(LL_DEBUG-CMBTLL), the DLL prints every function call with the corresponding parameters and results.
+If debug mode is switched on in List & Label with LISetDebug(LL_DEBUG_CMBTLL), the DLL prints every function call with the corresponding parameters and results.
 An '@' is added to the function names, so that the function calls can be easily differentiated from other internal List & Label debugging output.